pgadmin-org/pgadmin4/docs/en_US/materialized_view_dialog.rst

 for the table and the associated toast table.
 To change the default values:

-* Move the *Custom auto-vacuum?* switch to the *Yes* position to perform custom maintenance on the materialized view.
+* Move the *Custom auto-vacuum?* switch to the *Yes* position to perform custom maintenance on the materialized view and to select values in the *Vacuum table*.
+The *Vacuum Table* provides default values for maintenance operations.
-* Move the *Enabled?* switch to the *Yes* position to select values in the *Vacuum table*.
-Provide values for each row in the *Value* column.
+* Changing *Autovacuum enabled?* to *Not set* will reset autovacuum_enabled.

 Click the *Security* tab to continue.